wavefrontHQ/docs/pages/doc/wavefront_monitoring_spy.md

 <td>List a delta counter only if its source name starts with the specified case-sensitive prefix. </td></tr>
 <tr><td markdown="span">**counterTagKey**</td>
 <td>string, optional</td>
 <td markdown="span">List a delta counter only if it has the specified tag key.
-Add this parameter multiple times to specify multiple point tags, e.g., `counteragKey=env&counterTagKey=datacenter` </td></tr>
+Add this parameter multiple times to specify multiple point tags, e.g., `counterTagKey=env&counterTagKey=datacenter` </td></tr>
 <tr><td markdown="span">**sampling**</td>
 <td>decimal, optional</td>
 <td markdown="span">0 to .05, with 0.05 being 5%  </td></tr>